PyCQA/redbaron/docs/other.rst

 .indentation
 ------------

-Every node have the property :file:`.indentation` that will return the indentation level of the node:
+Every node has the property :file:`.indentation` that will return the indentation level of the node:

 .. ipython:: python